South Pacific Islands travel – advice, tips & recommendations.

 Health - South Pacific travel advice.

-- Mosquito spray (or malaria tablets – I personally never use anti-malaria medication – but you should know there is a malaria and dengue risk across Pacific Islands).
+• Mosquito spray (or malaria tablets – I personally never use anti-malaria medication – but you should know there is a malaria and dengue risk across Pacific Islands).

-- Clothes – South Pacific climate is ranges from tropical to subtropical – take breathable clothes that can dry quickly, bring some bright clothes as well.
+• Clothes – South Pacific climate is ranges from tropical to subtropical – take breathable clothes that can dry quickly, bring some bright clothes as well.

-- Trekking shoes – this is a must, most of the islands are covered with dense jungle, if you want to explore the mou tains, volcanoes and tribe villages you will need proper hiking shoes.
+• Trekking shoes – this is a must, most of the islands are covered with dense jungle, if you want to explore the mou tains, volcanoes and tribe villages you will need proper hiking shoes.

-New Caledonia is famous for sea snakes – which are not aggresive but not many know they are more poisonous than BLACK COBRA.
+New Caledonia is famous for sea snakes, which are not aggresive but not many know they are more poisonous than BLACK COBRA.

-- New Caledonia, Fiji and French Polynesia have decent hospitals and pharmacies.
-However they not always will be able to deal with serious cases.
+New Caledonia, Fiji and French Polynesia have decent hospitals and pharmacies.
+However, they will not always be able to deal with serious cases.
 Most of the Pacific Islands have very basic medical care.

 Pacific Islands travel advice - SAFETY.